Programme Leader and MRC Investigator

 Professional memberships and roles

-- Associate Editor of International Journal of Behavioral Nutrition and Physical Activity
+- Associate Editor of Journal of Physical Activity and Health

-- Chair of the Institute of Public Health Bradford Hill seminars organizing committee
+- Chair of the Bradford Hill seminars organizing committee

 - Member of the International Society of Behavioral Nutrition and Physical Activity